songjingwei/gamesir-magic-ui/readme.md

 #### GlowingCard Component

 `GlowingCard` is a card component with a dynamic glowing border effect.
-When the mouse hovers over it, the glow appears and disappears with an animation, providing an attractive visual focus for your content area. 🤩
+When the mouse hovers over it, the glow appears and disappears with an animation, providing an attractive visual focus for your content area. 🤩 By default, it fills the entire space of its parent container (`w-full h-full`), and you can customize its dimensions via the `className` prop.

 ![GlowingCard Example](https://github.com/songjingwei/gamesir-assets/blob/main/glowing-card.jpg?raw=true)